Silk Road — Ancient Trade Routes That Connected the East and West

 Zhang Qian left the Han Empire in 139 BC and returned in 126 BC.

-Meanwhile, under the command of great marshals Wei Qing and Huo Qubing, Han Empire obtained unprecedented military success fighting against Xiongnu and largely extended the territory.
+Meanwhile, under the command of great marshals Wei Qing and Huo Qubing, the Han Empire obtained unprecedented military success fighting against the Xiongnu and largely extended the territory.

 Shandanjun Army Horse Breeding Farm in Gansu and Qinghai Provinces along the rounte, Built by General Huo Qubing in 121 BC, Photo by Chen Min.

-In the year 114 BC, Zhang Qian finished his second expedition westward, in which he brought silk and large numbers of exquisite goods of the Han Empire to other countries and officially opened up the Silk Road.
+In 114 BC, Zhang Qian completed his second westward expedition, bringing Silk and numerous exquisite goods from the Han Empire to other countries and officially opening up the Silk Road.

 Then, the emperor extended the Great Wall to protect people living and traveling in this region.